 - 1 small garlic clove, grated

 - Use kitchen shears to cut each lobster shell down the middle, lengthwise.
-Use a large chef's knife to line up against where you cut and firmly cut down to split the shell.
+Use a large chef's knife to line up against where you cut and firmly cut down to split the shell in half lengthwise.
 Sprinkle the flesh with salt.

-- To a blender, add mayo, lemon juice, salt, tarragon, green onions, and garlic clove.
+- Meanwhile, make the dressing.
+To a mini food processor or blender, add mayo, lemon juice, salt, tarragon, basil (if using), green onions, and garlic clove.
 Blend until smooth.
 Season to taste with salt and pepper.

-- Spread dressing on all pieces of sourdough.
-Top two pieces with a little bit of lettuce followed by a few slices of tomato.
+- Spread remaining dressing on all pieces of sourdough.
+Top two pieces of the bread with a little bit of arugula followed by a few slices of tomato.
 Evenly divide lobster meat between two sandwiches.
 Top with other piece of bread.
+Serve!